robinrendle/robinrendle.com/notes/several-short-sentences-on-writing.md

 That’s not earth-shattering advice, but it’s helpful for me.
 The size of a project can be overwhelming and cutting the problem up into sentences frees me from the burden of all that future work that has to be done.

-Or, as Verilyn puts it:
+Or, as Verlyn puts it:

 > I’m interested in the genre of the sentence,
 > The genre that’s always overlooked.